jmealy/weather-app/README.md

 Clone the repo and run `yarn` to install dependencies.

-To run the app you will need an api key which you can get here: https://www.weatherbit.io/ After cloning the repo, you can add the key to the [config file](src/config.js)
+To run the app you will need an api key which you can get here: https://www.weatherbit.io/ <br />
+After cloning the repo, you can add the key to the [config file](src/config.js)

 ### Running The App